-With the new audio recording capability, customers can enable up to 90 days of audio recording on their SV25s and can easily review, save and download audio clips directly from Verkada Command.
+With the SV25 audio recording capability, customers can enable up to 365 days of audio recording on their SV25s and can easily review, save, and download audio clips directly from Verkada Command.

 Adding audio context and verification to noise and motion alerts